Information For Students

 WVC places students in jobs at WVC, public agencies or businesses, as part of their financial aid award.
-Indicate your interest in work-study on your FAFSA form, fill out this application and see Holly Bringman or Randy Mitchell in the Career Center for more information.
+Indicate your interest in work-study on your FAFSA form, fill out this application and see Kelsay Stanton or Randy Mitchell in the Career Center for more information.

 A convenient website that helps you connect majors with careers.

 A national website that lists and describes hundreds of job titles and training sites.
 Log on username wvc and password wenatchee.

 Most often used for Washington State occupation information: contact the Career Center for a Site Key Password.

 Choose Working-Employment and open “Get A Job” or search using DOP (Dept. of Personnel).

 Select Job Search.